-More serious complications are also unfortunately frequent, because the eye is designed to go uncovered so that it can breathe and remain healthy.
-Some of the more serious complications which wearing contacts can promote or cause include:
+Unfortunately, more serious complications are also frequent because the eye is designed to go uncovered so that it can breathe and remain healthy.
+Some of the more serious complications that wearing contacts can promote or cause include:

 - Eye injuries (scratches and scrapes from lenses)

 - Contact allergy (hypersensitivity to lens material)

 - Contacts stuck under the eyelid, resulting in inflammation and granulation around lens into a cyst-like tissue